melting8snowman/badpress/README.md

 Also might add some visuality, but that is not a necessity.

-[badpress can be run at heroku](https://badpress.herokuapp.com/) At herolu, the Admin functions can be tested with user "hangon" pwd "keksi"
+[badpress can be run at heroku](https://badpress.herokuapp.com/)

+At heroku, the Admin functions can be tested with user "hangon" pwd "keksi"

 --